cpibm/minesweeper-kata/NOTES.md

 Game Over
 - ✅ Step on a square (1, 1);
-- ✅ Square should be reveled
+- ✅ Square should be revealed
-	- 🚧 It will be a bomb
+	- ✅ It will be a bomb
 - Game will be over
 - Print board reflecting the exploded bomb with and 'X'